FSD 38 - Preventive medical services expenses

 (b) is in full-time attendance at an educational institution outside of Canada.

-41.02 The health care facilities or services referred to in this directive may include dental care, only for those posts listed in the Appendix to FSD 9 - Medical and dental examinations, and indicated in the Foreign Affairs and International Trade's monthly Schedules to Foreign Service Directives and Meal Rates, and reasonable para-medical care.
+41.02 The health care facilities or services referred to in this directive may include dental care, only for those posts listed in the Appendix to FSD 9 - Medical and dental examinations, and published on the Department of Foreign Affairs and International Trade's website, and reasonable para-medical care.

 (a) Where the deputy head is satisfied that necessary and suitable health care facilities or services are not available locally, or local treatment costs exceed costs of travel, treatment and living expenses at the nearest suitable location, another suitable location, or Canada, the following may be approved: